pncoelho/devops-technical-exercise/README.md

-# Delphai Technical Exercise
+# DevOps Technical Exercise

-This repository serves as a response to delphai's technical exercise for their interview process.
+This repository serves as a response to a DevOps technical exercise.

 ## Exercise

-The sent [pdf can be found here](./files/devops-technical_task-delphai.pdf), but the content is the following:
+The sent [pdf can be found here](./files/devops-technical_task.pdf), but the content is the following:

 ###  Consistent backups script